robertmuth/Cwerg/Docs/ast.md

 ### DefVar (let)
 Variable definition

+    Allocates space on stack or static memory (if at module level) and initializes it with `initial_or_undef`.
+    `mut` makes the allocated space read/write otherwise it is readonly.

-    public visibily only makes sense for module level definitions.
+    `pub`lic visibily only makes sense for module level definitions.

-    Variables must be explicitly initialized.
-Use `ValUndef` in performance sensitive situations.

 Allowed at top level